 What is Azure Database for PostgreSQL?

-Azure Database for PostgreSQL is a relational database service in the Microsoft cloud built for developers based on the community version of open-source PostgreSQL database engine, versions 9.5, 9.6, and 10.
-Azure Database for PostgreSQL delivers:
+Azure Database for PostgreSQL is a relational database service in the Microsoft cloud built for developers.
+It is based on the community version of open-source PostgreSQL database engine, and is available in two deployment options: Single Server and Hyperscale (Citus) (preview).

 - Built-in high availability with no additional cost (99.99% SLA)